thunderclient/thunder-client-support/README.md

 ## Environments
 ![env2](https://user-images.githubusercontent.com/8637550/154529631-7b6a4cb0-5538-471d-ab88-4035bacba878.png)

-The following environments can be created in Thunder Client from least precedence to high precedence.
+The following environments can be used in Thunder Client from least precedence to high precedence are listed below.
 1. **Local Environment**: Use Local Environment to save secrets and transient tokens locally on your computer, which you dont want to save in the git project.
 This environment is a `global type` and the variables are available to all collections.
 (See above image option 3)

 2. **Global Environment**: Use Global Environment to save variables and share with all the collections.
 The values will stored in main `thunderEnvironment.db` file.
 (See above image option 2)